Recirculating Quantum Photonic Networks for Fast Deterministic Quantum Information Processing: Advantage of Multi-Qubit Processing

 \subsection{Direct Implementation of the Toffoli Gate}

 The RQPN used to implement the Toffoli gate is illustrated in~\figref{Toffoli}(a).
-We optimize the controls in the recirculating configuration with $N_{\rm bin}=80$ to implement the Toffoli gate.
-Figure~\ref{fig:Toffoli}(b) shows the control fields for cavity $m=6$, as an example, from an optimization resulting in $\mathcal{I}<0.30\%$ - see Supplemental Material SV~\cite{grovn2026supplementary} for the controls of the remaining cavities, the optimized coupling matrix, and the state evolution for the eight computational basis states.
-The duration of the Toffoli gate is reduced to $T=2.00/\chi_3$ when using the RQPN to simultaneously process all three qubits using all six modes, beating the implementations with qubit-qubit $CZ$ gates and qubit-qutrit $CZ$ gates by a factor of $2.32$ and $1.34$, respectively.
+We optimize the coupling matrix, $\bm{C}$, and the controls in the recirculating configuration with $N_{\rm bin}=80$ to implement the Toffoli gate.
+Figure~\ref{fig:Toffoli}(b) and (c) show the control fields for cavity $m=6$, as an example, from an optimization resulting in $\mathcal{I}<0.30\%$ - see Supplemental Material SV~\cite{grovn2026supplementary} for the controls of the remaining cavities, the optimized coupling matrix, and the state evolution for the eight logical basis states.
+The duration of the Toffoli gate is reduced to $T=2.00/\chi_3$ when using the RQPN to simultaneously process all three qubits using all six modes, beating the implementations with qubit-qubit $CZ$ gates and qubit-qutrit $CZ$ gates by a factor of $2.32$ and $1.34$, respectively - these results are compared in Table \ref{tab:toffoli_results}.
 We ran the optimization using a fixed duration of $T=2.00/\chi_3$ and without constraining the control amplitudes and bandwidths to beat the analytical lower bound of $2.32/\chi_3$ with qubit-qutrit $CZ$ gates.
-This demonstrates the fundamental advantage in time efficiency of processing all photons in all modes simultaneously.
+This demonstrates the fundamental time-reducing advantage of processing all photons in all modes simultaneously.
 Our optimization procedure does not exhaust the space of possible implementations, so it is possible that a faster RQPN implementation exists.

 For SPM interactions, $n$-photon states acquire a nonlinear phase with a rate $n(n-1)\chi_3$.
 Therefore, the maximum rate of the fully connected RQPN ($6\chi_3$) is three times larger than that of the decompositions ($2\chi_3$).
-Figure~\ref{fig:Toffoli}(c) shows the probability of three photons all occupying the same cavity for the logical input $\ket{0,0,0}_L$.
-We observe that the optimizer makes significant use of the stronger nonlinearity.
+Figure~\ref{fig:Toffoli}(d) shows the probability of three photons all occupying the same cavity for the logical input $\ket{0,0,0}_L$.
+We observe that the optimizer makes use of the stronger nonlinearity.